PierreQuentel/bihan/README.md

 class user:

     def get(self):
-        return "Here is information about a user"
+        """Returns information about a user."""

     def post(self):
-        return "Replacing or creating a user"
+        """Replace or create a user."""

     def delete(self):
-        return "Deleting a user"
+        """Delete a user."""
 ```

 then its method `get()` serves GET requests to the url _/user_ , its method